doylea35/Group1ProjectDesign/README.md

 - **Username/Email:** `nzhang@tcd.ie`
   **Password:** `123456`

-You could also register your on our application.
+You could also register your email on our application.
 If you decided to use your own email, please be aware of the following:

 If you registered using our deployed application, your email and password can only login to the deployed version of our app, but not the local version (local frontend pointing to local backend).